 As a member of the Association of College and Research Libraries (ACRL), the higher education association for librarians, you'll be part of a diverse and engaged community of librarians serving every kind of academic and research library.
 Join ACRL today and become part of a global community committed to transforming academia.

 ACRL members learn, grow, innovate, lead, and succeed as individuals and as part of the academic library community.
-Watch this video of submissions from the ACRL 2013 Conference Idea Tree to learn more about the variety of ways our members are inspired by their association.
+Watch this video to learn more about the variety of ways our members are inspired by their association.

 ACRL 101: Making the Most of the ALA 2017 Annual Conference